thriveweb/glass/content/pages/about.md

       image: 'https://glassmanagement.imgix.net/images/uploads/amn_1580.jpg'
       title: Photography
     - content: >-
-        We use Gracey Criss Films, who are avid film lovers who want to create cinematic videos accessible to anyone and everyone!
+        We use various local Videographers who are avid film lovers who want to create cinematic videos accessible to anyone and everyone!
 With a special focus on visual and storytelling aspects, they strive to ensure quick and affordable turnarounds.

         Book in for your show reel or self tape today.